mmikowski/hi_score/README.md

 - [jQuery Plugin: debounce][6] Debounce (throttling)

 We also include webfonts.
 We have a modified version of Font-Awesome 4.5 and OpenSans.
 Check out the `font` directory for details.
+We plan to soon copy these files on installation from remote repositories similar to how we handle JavaScript vendor libraries as of 0.6.0.

 ## Compatibility
 Our baseline compatibility is IE9+.
 If you are targeting IE 8, you have our